 The Intelligent Investor by Benjamin Graham

 If you want to learn investment, the Intelligent Investor is the best book to start with.
-The author of this book is Ben Graham (nicknamed Mr. Value Investing).
+The author of this book is Ben Graham (nicknamed Mr. Value Investing) and is the bible for value investing.
 He wrote Security Analysis in 1934, revised in 1940, and later in 1949 under its latest title, The Intelligent Investor.
 Graham is often called the father of value investing, and his book Security Analysis with David Dodd is credited for creating a generation of investors.
 It provides practical advice on valuing stocks and outlines various investment strategies, including avoiding emotional decision-making when navigating the financial markets.

 The book continues to be a valuable resource for investors.
 It is the bible used by Warren Buffett and Charlie Munger and is still relevant today, with the most recent edition published in 2007.
 The book is laid out so that it contains timeless advice and knowledge.
 You can read it linearly.
 Or as a reference guide with many charts and graphs about the stock valuation and how to evaluate companies.